njkuhne/recipies/sourdough_boule.md

 _Note: this recipe will make extra levain, for loss in jars and on spoons as you make the bread recipe_

 #### Levain Ingredients ####
-* 50 grams unbleached bread flour
+* 50 grams Unbleached Bread Flour
-* 25 grams starter
+* 25 grams Sourdough Starter
-* 50 grams water
+* 50 grams Tepid Water

 Mix the levain and let sit in a warm part of your house (**26 degrees celsius is best**) until doubled in size (roughly 5 hours)